 Easter in Reykjavik in April

-Easter is a festive and family-focused time, and it often aligns with Iceland spring travel.
+Easter in Iceland is a festive and family-focused time, and it often aligns with spring travel.
 One of the most recognizable symbols is the Paskaegg, a large chocolate egg filled with candy and a small message inside.
 You’ll find them stacked in grocery stores, convenience stores, and bakeries throughout Reykjavik in the week leading up to the holiday.

 Travelers visiting Iceland in April should plan ahead, as many businesses close for the long Easter weekend.
 Supermarkets usually operate on limited hours, and some restaurants stay open, especially in central Reykjavik.